 Year 10 English is about getting you ready for your senior years.
 Whether you choose a VCAL pathway or a VCE pathway, Year 10 English will get you ready for senior success.
 You will study documentaries, learn how to critically engage with all media, including social media, craft texts, and read Charles Dickens’ A Christmas Carol (and watch the Muppets adaptation of it of course).
 There are a range of assessment tasks, all designed with VCAL and VCE outcomes in mind.

-Literature focuses on the meanings of texts, how texts connect to one another, and the power of the reader.
-Studying literature broadens your understanding of important movements such as Marxism, Feminism, and Postcolonialism and is vital for anyone interested in issues to do with gender, race, and power.
-At least one Literature major is a required subject for anyone who wishes to go onto VCE Literature, and a great choice for any students who love to read.
+The study of Literature focusses on the meaning of texts, how texts connect to one another, and the power of the reader.
+Studying Literature broadens your understanding of important movements such as Marxism, Feminism, and Postcolonialism and is vital for anyone interested in issues to do with gender, race, and power.
+At least one Literature major is a required subject for anyone who wishes to purse a VCE Literature pathway, it’s also a great choice for any students who love to read.

 The journalism minor elective will give you the skills and the experience needed to tackle the world of print and online journalism.
 You will study journalism from traditional print to modern-day media such as blogs, social media and video.
 Along the way you will create, edit and publish a Monivae College magazine, newspaper and/or blog and will speak with experts from the industry.
 Perfect for anyone interested in a career in the media, writing, or publishing.